chaoss/website/CHAOSScon/2024EU/event-location-time.md

 ### Live Streaming

-This CHAOSScon will not be live streamed.
+This CHAOSScon will be live-streamed via Youtube.
+Details to come!

 ### Registration